 Especially for high schools

-- Does this school have a particular academic focus, such as STEM (Science, Technology, Engineering, and Math) or the arts?
+- Does this school have a particular curriculum focus, such as STEM (Science, Technology, Engineering, and Math) or the arts?

 - Does this school have any school-to-work programs or specialized academies?